jube-home/jube/README.md

 * Imitate: A read of the topic following the instructions step by step.
 * Practice: Without referring to the documentation, practice using the topic,  varying parameters as appropriate.

 Jube is committed to high-quality instructional documentation and maintains it as part of the overall release methodology.
-If documentation is inadequate,  unclear or missing, it would be a great pleasure to receive such feedback as a Github Bug.
+If documentation is inadequate,  unclear or missing, raise a GitHub Bug.
+More generally,  if the software does not perform as per documentation, raise a GitHub Bug.

-Commercial training is available via GitHub Sponsors one-time tier.
+# Commercial Support
+There are several commercial support options available:

+* Access to helpdesk is $990 per month.
+Helpdesk includes online chat and email, with direct access to the developer,for the support of documented features.
+Helpdesk tickets enjoy response times between 4 and 12 hours.
+Priority GitHub Bug reporting and resolution.
+* Consulting is $187 per hour, commonly allocated for training, integration and customisation.
+Usually delivered remotely,  although where onsite,  excludes travel and expenses.
+* Platform as a Service (PaaS), which is billed upon the DigitalOcean services utlised in the billing period, plus a fee \ margin of 65% for ongoing monitoring, but excluding support as set out above.

+For more information, email [support@jube.io](mailto:support@jube.io).

+# Reporting Vulnerabilities

+Please do not file GitHub issues for security vulnerabilities, as they are public.

+Jube takes security issues very seriously.
+If you have any concerns about Jube or believe you have uncovered a vulnerability, please contact via the e-mail address security@jube.io.
+In the message, try to describe the issue and, ideally, a way of reproducing it.

+Please report any security problems to Jube before disclosing them publicly.

 # Governance
 Jube Holdings Limited is a Cyprus company registered HE404521.
-Jube Holdings Limited owns Jube and its trademark.
+Jube Holdings Limited owns Jube software and Trademarks (registered or otherwise).
 Jube is maintained by Jube Operations Limited, a United Kingdom company with registration 14442207.
 Jube Operations Limited is a wholly owned subsidiary of Jube Holdings Limited.
 Jube Operations Limited provides training and support services for Jube.
+Jube and "Jooby" (the logo) is a registered trademark in Cyprus.

 # Licence
 Jube is distributed under [AGPL-3.0-only](https://www.gnu.org/licenses/agpl-3.0.txt).